List of Bergen, New Netherland placename etymologies: Bedloe's Island

 Under Dutch sovereignty the island became the property of Isaack Bedloo, a merchant and "select burgher" of New Amsterdam, and one of 94 signers of the "Remonstrance of the People of New Netherlands to the Director-General and Council".
 It has been the home of the Statue of Liberty since 1886, and was renamed to Liberty Island in 1956.

 Bergen

 There are various opinions as to the naming of Bergen.
 Some say that it so called for Bergen op Zoom in the Netherlands, or for the city of Bergen in Norway.
 Others believe it comes from the word bergen, which in the Germanic languages of northern Europe means hills, and could have been used to describe a distinct geological feature of the region, The Palisades.
-Yet another interpretation is that it comes from the Dutch word bergen, meaning to save or to recover, or place of safety, inspired by the settlers returning after they had fled attacks by the native population in the Peach Tree War.
+Yet another interpretation is that it comes from the Dutch word bergen, meaning to save or to recover, or place of safety, inspired by the settlers returning after they had fled attacks by the native population in the Peach War.

 The name Bergen is widely used in northeastern New Jersey, not only for the Bergen County itself but also in Bergen Point, Bergen Hill, Bergen Arches, Bergenline Avenue, Bergenfield, among many others.